-(exchange ratio is set to exchange one bank's shares for the other's...
+(exchange ratio is set to exchange one bank's shares for the other's... exchange ratio is intended to minimize EPS/book value dilution for both parties, but compromise is often required)

 .
 Can create scale, efficiency, increased market cap, stock liquidity, higher legal lending limit and expanded retail franchise to serve customers